General information about divorce in Delaware.

 If you get your marriage annulled, it basically means that (legally) the marriage “never happened.“ When filling out forms, for example, if the forms ask if you were married before, you can say “no.” If you get a divorce, this recognizes that the marriage was a legal marriage and it was dissolved (or ended) by a divorce.

 You can file for an annulment if you can prove one of the following:

 1. Either spouse was unable to consent to the marriage when the ceremony was performed, either because of mental illness or incapacity, or because of the influence of alcohol, drugs, or other similar substances; or

-2. Either spouse entered into the marriage because s/he relied on a fraudulent act or representation of the other spouse, and the fraudulent act or representation goes to the essence (core) of the marriage (for example, if your husband lied and said he was straight but later you find out that he knew he was gay when you got married); or
+2. Either spouse entered into the marriage because s/he relied on a fraudulent act or representation of the other spouse, and the fraudulent act or representation goes to the essence (core) of the marriage (for example, if your spouse lied and said s/he was heterosexual but later you find out that s/he knew s/he was gay when you got married); or

 3. The husband or wife, or both, married because of duress (force/threats) by the spouse or by another person; or